malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 4. In mammals, motor control is triggered by the primary motor cortex, but the exact sequencing, timing, and coordination with other movements is governed by the cerebellum.
 Exactly how that occurs is still unknown.
 For now we'll build all of that into our one policy network.

+5. In mammals, the lowest level feedback-based sensorimotor development is probably further segregated into its independent modalities: muscle control and muscle senses learned against each other independent of other senses.
+The vision sense can only be incorporated into that circuit at a much higher level, where it can make sense of the differences when looking at the arm vs looking elsewhere.

 ## Reinforcement learning for low level motor control
 Now we use RL to train the motor control policy (MC policy) for trajectories that best lead towards goal states.
 We'll use the current agent's state representation for the goals, so we do not _a priori_ know the parameters of the reward function.
 We must use data collected from the current policy, or at least near to it.
 During the training runs in the prior section, we'll collect the full unbroken trajectory within a sequential data buffer `D = (d1, d2, d3, ....dN)`, where `di` is the tuple of data taken at time `t`: